 UFC eyes $1 billion payday as media rights come up for renewal in 2025

+UFC eyes '$1 billion a year' payday as media rights come up for renewal in 2025

 By Simon Head